kixxauth/kixx-server-errors/docs/unauthenticated-error.md

 # UnauthenticatedError

 A 401 Unauthorized error class that indicates the request lacks valid authentication credentials.
+This class is different from UnauthorizedError to differentiate between authentication (AuthN) and authorization (AuthZ) errors.

 ## Properties